The ultimate guide to Kowloon, Hong Kong's 'dark' side

 There's no finer way to end a day in Kowloon than with a drink at one of the highest bars in the world.

-Ozone sits on the 118th floor of the Ritz Carlton hotel.
+Ozone sits on the 118th floor of the Ritz-Carlton hotel.
 The outdoor area offers views of the city and the harbor from 490 meters above sea level.

 Still not as high as Lion's Rock, but you can get up here in a matter of seconds instead of hours.